 Cannabis contains several hundred compounds, including various flavonoids, aromatic terpenes, and many minor cannabinoids in addition to CBD.
 Each of these compounds has specific healing attributes, but when combined they create what scientists refer to as a holistic “entourage effect” or “ensemble effect,” so that the therapeutic impact of the whole plant is greater than the sum of its single-molecule parts.

 Cannabis for medical use has been on the rise since the passage of Section 7606 of the Agricultural Act, which defined “industrial hemp” for the first time in U.S. history and distinguished it from marijuana.
 Cannabis was hemp, not marijuana, as long as no part of the plant (including the leaves and flowers) exceeded a THC concentration of “more than 0.3 percent on a dry-weight basis.”
 Federal law prohibits American farmers from growing high-resin CBD-rich drug plants that exceed 0.3 percent THC.
-Since this distinction was made in 2014, the use of high-resin CBD oil, from hemp that contains little to no traces of THC, has been rapidly growing.
-We are hoping this article can help to educate our patients on both the benefits and limitations of CBD oil.
+Since this distinction was made in 2014, the use of high-resin CBD oil from hemp that contains little to no traces of THC has been rapidly growing.

 - “CBD is not psychoactive.”
 CBD is not an intoxicant, but it’s misleading to describe CBD as non-psychoactive.
 When a clinically depressed patient takes a low dose of a CBD-rich sublingual tincture and has a great day for the first time in a long time, it’s apparent that CBD is a powerful mood-altering compound.
 Better to say, “CBD is not psychoactive like THC,” than to simply assert that CBD is not psychoactive.
 CBD won’t make a person feel “stoned,” but it can impact a person’s psyche in positive ways.
 Moderate doses of CBD are mildly energizing (“alerting”).
 But very high doses of CBD may trigger a biphasic effect and can be sleep-promoting.
 CBD is not, however, a sedative.